Beijing’s summer is more oppressive than usual, but most prefer the heat over the virus

 “Beijing mobilized the entire city to effectively contain the spread of the virus,” Chen Bei, deputy secretary general of the municipal government, said Monday.
 Beijingers must continue promoting new habits and practices to “ensure no slackening in the new normal of our epidemic control,” she said.

 The same controls are being implemented in Urumqi, the capital of the Xinjiang region, where a new cluster of cases emerged last week.
-The city, already under strict controls as part of the central government’s efforts to repress the Uighur minority, ground to a halt at the weekend when “wartime” measures were enacted.
+The city, already under strict controls as part of the central government’s efforts to repress the Uighur minority, has ground to a halt as “wartime” measures are enacted.
+Dozens of cases have been detected in Urumqi, where all 3.5 million residents are now being tested.

+In Dalian, in China’s northeast, a new cluster discovered this week has prompted similar restrictions and testing.

-An additional 17 cases were detected in Urumqi on Monday, but if the response follows the Beijing pattern, the virus will be soon stamped out there, too.
+But if the responses in these places follow the Beijing pattern, the virus will soon be stamped out there, too.

 This makes the news out of the United States all the more puzzling for many people in China.
-Many express confusion at why Americans would object to wearing a mask that could help protect them, as well as surprise that there is not more widespread testing in a country with such an advanced medical system.
+Many express confusion at why Americans would object to wearing a mask that could help protect them, as well as surprise that there is not more-widespread testing in a country with such an advanced medical system.

 “Speaking from a citizen’s perspective, I think the United States is not doing enough for its people and not caring for the interests of the masses,” said Fiona Tao, a 20-year-old university student who was practicing skateboard moves in the empty square on the other side of the Bell Tower.